MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ### General remarks

-If you've previously installed a connector, reinstall to get the latest version.
+If you already installed a connector, reinstall it to get the latest version.
 To see information about previously released versions and what changes they include, see [Application Proxy: Version Release History](./application-proxy-release-version-history.md).

 If you choose to have more than one Windows server for your on-premises applications, you need to install and register the connector on each server.
 You can organize the connectors into connector groups.
 For more information, see [Connector groups](./application-proxy-connector-groups.md).

-If you have installed connectors in different regions, you can optimize traffic by selecting the closest Application Proxy cloud service region to use with each connector group, see [Optimize traffic flow with Microsoft Entra application proxy](application-proxy-network-topology.md)
+If you install connectors in different regions, you should optimize traffic by selecting the closest Application Proxy cloud service region with each connector group.
+To learn more, see [Optimize traffic flow with Microsoft Entra application proxy](application-proxy-network-topology.md)

 If your organization uses proxy servers to connect to the internet, you need to configure them for Application Proxy.
 For more information, see [Work with existing on-premises proxy servers](./application-proxy-configure-connectors-with-proxy-servers.md).